 DWI Administrative Hearing Lawyer Branson, MO.
-A DWI/DUI arrest in Branson, MO doesn’t just mean criminal charges—it also puts your driver’s license at immediate risk.
-The Missouri Department of Revenue (DOR) automatically moves to suspend or revoke your license in Branson, MO, but you have the right to fight back and tell your side of the story through an administrative hearing.
+If you’ve been arrested for DWI/DUI in Branson, MO, your ability to drive is at stake.
+The Missouri Department of Revenue (DOR) will automatically suspend or revoke your license, but you have a limited window to challenge this action through an administrative hearing.

-You have only 15 days following your arrest to request this hearing.
-Don’t wait—protect your license by contacting a Branson, MO DWI administrative hearing lawyer at Combs Waterkotte now.
-Call (314) 900-HELP or reach out online to schedule a free, confidential consultation with one of our expert Branson, MO DWI/DUI defense attorneys who can fight for your driving privileges and build a strong defense for your case in Branson, MO.
+Time is critical—you have just 15 days from your arrest to request a hearing.
+Don’t delay.
+Protect your driving privileges in Branson, MO and beyond by calling a trusted DWI administrative hearing lawyer at Combs Waterkotte right away.
+Call (314) 900-HELP or contact us online to schedule a confidential consultation and let one of our experienced Branson, MO DWI/DUI defense attorneys build a powerful defense for your case.

 Understanding DWI Administrative Hearings in Branson, MO

-A DWI administrative hearing is a civil proceeding separate from your criminal DWI case in Branson, MO.
-It determines whether the state has the right to suspend or revoke your driver’s license based on the circumstances of your arrest.
-If you don’t request this hearing within 15 days from your arrest date, your suspension goes into effect automatically without hearing your side.
+A DWI administrative hearing is a separate civil process from your criminal case in Branson, MO.
+This hearing determines whether the Missouri Department of Revenue (DOR) can legally suspend or revoke your driver’s license based on your arrest.
+If you fail to request a hearing, your license suspension will take effect automatically—without giving you a chance to challenge it.

 During the hearing, the following elements are examined: